Apolo151/Casting_Agency/README.md

 This will install all of the required packages within the `requirements.txt` file.

 For the project to be able to connect to your local database you will have to:
-- open setup.sh and change the DATABASE_URL and TEST_DATABASE_URL to your database URL.
+- open setup.sh and change the DATABASE_URL and TEST_DATABASE_URL to your database URL and test databse URL.

 ##### Key Dependencies